This post is sponsored by TD. All views and opinions expressed represent my own.

 Using the Five Factor Model of Personality dimensions, the assessment is meant to gauge how an individual makes financial and investing decisions.
 Not only that, the results from the assessment will also indicate some of your potential financial “blind spots.”

-Each of the dimensions of your personality are represented on a spectrum that has character traits on either end which collectively help define your Wealth Personality™ profile.
+Each of the dimensions of your personality is represented on a spectrum that has character traits on either end which collectively help define your Wealth Personality™ profile.

-Now I bet you’re wondering what results my sister got, and for that, you’re going to have to check out our video together where we do a deep-dive comparison.
+Now I bet you’re wondering what result my sister got, and for that, you’re going to have to check out our video together where we do a deep-dive comparison.